 by Ray Gralak of Sirius-Imaging

-its most distinctive feature, pulse guiding, which can
+name from its most distinctive feature, pulse guiding, which refers to a calculated

-and atmospheric refraction.
-You can also train PulseGuide
+misalignment and atmospheric refraction.
+You can also train PulseGuide to track

 PulseGuide requires a serial connection